TheScientistCoco/Deep_RL_ND_Project1/REPORT.md

 ![DQN score](./images/Score.png)

 This model solved the environment in **489** episodes, which meets the requirement that the agent is able to receive an average reward (over 100 episodes) of at least +13.
+The final model is saved in 'checkpoint.pth'.

 ## Ideas for Future Work